 J.C.
 REVY, ISM / SCIENCE PHOTO LIBRARY J.C.
 REVY, ISM / SCIENCE PHOTO LIBRARY

 Immune system.
-Computer graphics representation of a whole Immunoglobulin G (IgG) molecule (Y- shaped) bound to an antigen (hen egg white lysozyme, in red).
+Computer graphics representation of a whole Immunoglobulin G (IgG) molecule (green) bound to an antigen (hen egg white lysozyme, in red).
 IgG is one of a group of related proteins that act as antibodies in the blood.
-IgG is composed of a vertical fragment (denoted Fc, blue) and two fragments that form oblique branches (denoted Fab, green & yellow).
+IgG is composed of a vertical fragment (denoted Fc) and two fragments that form oblique branches (denoted Fab).
 Antigen-antibody interaction occurs at the tips of these Fab branches.
-Antibodies are synthesised in lymphoid tissue in response to the presence of a particular antigen & transported via the blood circulation.
-The body makes a huge range of antibodies, each with a varying structure.
-The 3-D structures of Fab-Lysozyme and Fc and Fab fragments have been experimentally determined.
-This image is a simulation based on such data.
+Antibodies are synthesised in lymphoid tissue in response to the presence of a particular antigen & circulated in the blood plasma to the troubled site.
+The body makes a huge range of antibodies, each with a slightly different structure.

 Model release not required.
 Property release not required.